Daniel-1017/FRONT-END-THEORY/TS.md

 }
 ```

-_`protected` modifier_<br>
+7. `protected` modifier
-Doesn’t allow to access property from outside but allows to access properties in child classes.
+- Doesn’t allow to access property from outside but allows to access properties in child classes.

 ```ts
 class Department {